soujanyalohanathen/ThePenMan/README.md

 In python, there are several libraries which facilitates all the above procedures in a single package.
       <li> 1.
 SpeechRecognition
-      <li> 2. google-cloud-speech
+      <li> 2. google-cloud-speech <br>
-In my case since I am not running a Google Cloud project, I tend to use the Speech Recognition Library from Python.
+In my case since I am not running a Google Cloud project, I tend to use the Speech Recognition Library from Python. <br>
-Requirements :
+Requirements : <br>
          PyAudio 0.2.11+ (required only if you need to use microphone input, Microphone) <br>
          PocketSphinx (required only if you need to use the Sphinx recognizer, recognizer_instance.recognize_sphinx) <br>
          Google API Client Library for Python (required only if you need to use the Google Cloud Speech API, recognizer_instance.recognize_google_cloud) <br>